-COVID-19: During these unprecedented times, I am providing my clients with counselling by telephone or by video call.
+COVID-19: During these unprecedented times, I am providing my clients with counselling by video call as well as face-to-face.

-Counselling can help with many of the distressing and painful situations we may encounter in life, from traumatic events and experiences, bereavement, loss and change, the stress of student life, to panic disorder, depression and overwhelming anxiety.
+Counselling can help with many of the challenging and painful situations we may encounter in life, from traumatic events and experiences, bereavement, grief, loss and change to the stress of student life, panic disorder, procrastination, depression and overwhelming anxiety.

-I am trained in the Person-centred Approach and this means that you, the client, set the direction of the therapy.
+I am trained in the Person-centred Approach and this means that you, the client are the expert of you.
 I do not judge or label.
 I provide the therapeutic space and ethical, bespoke counselling that is empathic and non-judgemental, so that you can move forward to a more positive way of being.

-I am experienced in working alongside clients in bereavement, facing loss and change and I offer support to clients dealing with traumatic events, life transitions and overwhelming emotions.
-Student life can be challenging and I am experienced in supporting young people with the stress and anxiety of exams, relationships, school life and social media, working in partnership to help explore strategies to help find a way forward that works for you.
+I am experienced in working alongside clients in bereavement, facing loss and change and I offer support to clients dealing with traumatic events, life transitions and overwhelming emotions and anxiety.
+Student life can be challenging and I am experienced in supporting young people with the stress and anxiety of exams, relationships and expectations, working in partnership to help explore strategies to help find a way forward.

 I am a founding member of The Berkhamsted Counselling Practice and I volunteer as a Counsellor at The Hospice of St Francis, supporting clients in bereavement and pre-bereavement.